Harley Quinn Animated Series Release Date Announced At NYCC 2019

 The biggest takeaway from the DCU HQ event at NYCC 2019 was the announcement of the release date of the new animated show.
 The new series is set to debut on DC Universe on November 29, 2019.

 We’ve long heard about this show being in development, ever since the live-action Quinn introduced new audiences to the amazing craziness that is the character.
 With Margot Robbie’s influence behind the character, Harley Quinn quick became one of DC Universe’s most bankable characters.
-So much so that even after Birds Of Prey, Robbie is set to reprise the role in James Gunn’s iteration of The Suicide Squad.
+So much so that even after Birds Of Prey, Robbie is set to reprise the role in James Gunn’s confirmed cast of next The Suicide Squad film.

 Image via DC.

 And it only makes sense that Harley gets her own animated series.
 Unlike other DC Comics characters, Harley Quinn’s debut was on an animated show, the classic Batman: The Animated Series by Paul Dini and Bruce Timm in 1992.
 Since then she’s become a staple of DC, forging alliances, both with and without Joker, and creating her own path in the universe.
 Post Suicide Squad, the film that launched the first live-action Harley Quinn, the character’s popularity reached new heights.